alexing/beehero-ml-pipeline/README.md

 <br/>
 <br/>
 Although the implementation might be a bit simple, the main advantage of this design is that its **highly scalable** and components can be changed or further-developed easily respecting CI/CD principles.
 The skeleton is provided, basically.
-If, for example, we want to start using S3 instead of text files in a directory, then its just a matter of developing the wrapper and and changing a couple of lines in the relevant task.
+If, for example, we want to start using S3 instead of text files in a directory, then its just a matter of developing the wrapper and changing a couple of lines in the relevant task.

-The code for each of the tasks in the pipelines are divided into tasks and are found inside of `pipeline/dags`
+The code for each of the tasks in the pipelines is divided into tasks and is found inside of `pipeline/dags`

 The design centers around 3 main [DAGs](https://airflow.apache.org/docs/apache-airflow/stable/howto/index.html):
 - **feature_creation**: responsible for loading a specific sensor's timeseries and transforming it into features by using the feature transformation model.
 Several instances of this DAG will be ran, one per sensor.